madrod228/voicesoftheprinter/README.md

 killerblade555 has done mostly everything else

+Special Thanks to .flufffluff and sahneisttoll for fixing models to be compatible with 0.7+

-Sleep Deprived Gaming has done pages 26-32
+Sleep Deprived Gaming for making pages 26-32

 Sahneisttoll for the VOTV Printer Guide

-DatboiZyion works on crediting those who have their models on the page
+DatboiZyion for helping credit people during the github overhaul